Late

 Free

-As the “mile zero” point from which all distances are measured from Tokyo to places around Japan, it’s only appropriate that this festival should feature snippets from regional festivals that take place throughout Japan.
-The parade will feature 3,000 dancers and performers.
+Nihonbashi is Tokyo’s “mile zero” point (the place where all distances are measured from Tokyo to places around Japan).
+So, it’s only appropriate that this parade should feature snippets from regional festivals that take place throughout the country.
+The display will feature 3,000 dancers and performers.

 There will be 60 yatai (food stalls) serving festival favorites from chocolate dipped bananas to yakisoba (fried noodles).
 You’ll also find a market where you can buy regional delicacies not usually available in Tokyo.